 • Flannels or sponges

-• Comfy clothes for convalescing at home – this can be tricky, have a look around online but do check out Live Better With which is a really lovely website selling post surgery clothing.
+• Comfy clothes for convalescing at home – this can be tricky, have a look around online.
 Also consider looking in charity shops so you don’t have to spend much (you’ll probably not want to hold onto your post-surgery clothes for long).

 • Extra pillows to help night time sleeping